Signature of glassy dynamics in dynamic modes decompositions

 Dynamical analogs of glassy behavior have long attracted interest in oscillatory systems, for example, in the frozen vortex glass of the complex Ginzburg-Landau equation \cite{2003_Brito,2017_Nicolaou}.
 In networks of coupled oscillators, Daido first detailed a system \cite{daido} in which the dynamics relax towards an incoherent attractor at a slow, algebraic rate, in stark contrast to the exponential relaxation typically observed for attractors in dynamical systems.
 More recently, \cite{strogatz}, Ottino and Strogatz revisited Daido's model and recognized challenging, high-dimensional features in the dynamics in the glassy regime and a related and interesting volcano transition \cite{Pruser24, Pazo23, Lee24}.

-In this Letter, we propose a general strategy to detect glassy dynamics and non-exponential relaxation using the dynamic mode decomposition (DMD) \cite{Rowley09,Schmid10,Kutz16,brunton,colbrook23,Otto21}, a data-driven framework for characterizing nonlinear dynamical systems by approximating the associated, inifinte-dimensional Koopman and Perron-Frobenious linear operators \cite{Koopman31, 1980_Landau, Singh93, Mezic05, Budisic12, Bollt18, Mauroy16, Bruce19, Mezic20, Mauroy20,colbrook24-limit, Morrison24} (see Supplemental Material Sec.~SIA).
-DMD has shown remarkable success in the study of fluid systems \cite{Schmid10,Rowley09,Schmid22,Rupe24,brunton} and is also being explored in the study of coupled oscillators \cite{Curtis21,Mauroy13,Hu20,Hashimoto22,Susuki11,Wilson22,Thibeault25}.
+In this Letter, we propose a general strategy to detect glassy dynamics and non-exponential relaxation using the dynamic mode decomposition (DMD) \cite{Rowley09,Schmid10,Kutz16,brunton,colbrook23,Otto21}, a data-driven framework for characterizing nonlinear dynamical systems by approximating the associated, inifinte-dimensional Koopman and Perron-Frobenious linear operators \cite{Koopman31, 1980_Landau, Singh93, Mezic05, Budisic12, Bollt18, Mauroy16, Bruce19, Mezic20, Mauroy20,colbrook24-limit, Morrison24} (see Supplemental Material Sec.~S1A).
+DMD has shown remarkable success in a variety of applied and theoretical studies \cite{Schmid10,Rowley09,Schmid22,Rupe24,brunton} and is also being explored in the study of coupled oscillators \cite{Curtis21,Mauroy13,Hu20,Hashimoto22,Susuki11,Wilson22,Thibeault25}.
 Such glassy dynamics can be hidden in high-dimensional data and might be easy to miss from conventional analyses, especially if one lacks {\em a priori} knowledge of a good order parameter with which to quantify the scaling.
 In these cases, our DMD analysis offers a principled and system-agnostic way to extract algebraic relaxation dynamics from high-dimensional data.

 Specifically, we note a key signature of glassy dynamics in the Koopman spectrum, as illustrated schematically in Fig.~\ref{fig1}.
-For bounded systems, the Koopman spectrum can be divided into an oscillatory component, whose (continuous-time) eigenvalues are purely imaginary, and a decaying component, whose eigenvalues lie in the left half-plane (see Supplemental Material Sec.~SIB).
+For bounded systems, the Koopman spectrum can be divided into an oscillatory component, whose (continuous-time) eigenvalues are purely imaginary, and a decaying component, whose eigenvalues lie in the left half-plane (see Supplemental Material Sec.~S1B).
 If a gap exists between the oscillatory and the decaying modes, the relaxation towards the long-term behavior will eventually be dominated by the leading decaying mode with the smallest decay rate $-\mathrm{Re}(\mu)$.
 However, if this gap vanishes and there is an accumulation of decaying modes approaching the oscillatory component, other asymptotic behaviors are possible.